Tribune of Galileo: Description

-Ultimately, this is an odd architectural assembly.
+Ultimately, this is considered an odd architectural assembly.
 The layout has a distant resemblance to a church dome and nave; however, if so, this is a temple granting hagiographical attention to a secular scientist.
 It contains modern touches, such as the iron dome, but it also adheres to retardataire Neoclassic elements in the niches, arches, and columns.
 The arrangement suggests a tardy apology to Galileo by an aristocracy which had been slow to freely embrace his pioneering spirit of Enlightenment.
 It took two centuries for Florentines to honor their greatest scientist with a building.
 But that is not surprising, they had also been slow to bury Galileo inside a church.
 After his death in 1642, his interment in the main body of the Basilica of Santa Croce, next to the tombs of his father and other ancestors, was abandoned when papal authorities protested.